f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 The distinctly British voices carry a much stronger weight than any of the other nationalities, with two of them arising from the list of distinctly female topics:
 "22 - Emotional Dynamics and Interactions" and "38 - Psychology, Trauma, and Secrets", while 38 has a very dense rate of Mary Shelly and Ann Radcliffe texts, 22 is a very diverse topic in terms of authors contributing to it, but the topic carries a strong heterogeneity concerning nationality.
-As mentioned above, it carries with it a lot of strongly passionate vocabularies with the highest contribution by Lee Vernon's "Hauntings" or Godwin's "The Adventures of Caleb Williams".
+As mentioned above, it carries with it a lot of strongly passionate vocabularies like "breathless, hug, vociferating, moan, ruffled, brazen" with the highest contribution by Lee Vernon's "Hauntings" or Godwin's "The Adventures of Caleb Williams".